yosbelms/getjs/readme.md

 ## Pausing Coroutines

-Some times you want to block a couroutine a span of time.
+Some times you want to block a couroutine for a span of time.

 ```js
 // stop by 20 milliseconds